 Hawaii has nearly 113,000 veterans living on the islands, representing more than 10 percent of the state’s population.
 Almost 26,000 of these veterans receive VA disability compensation.
 More than 46,000 are enrolled in VA’s health care system, and nearly 27,000 have sought care at a VA clinic.

-More than 44 percent of Hawaii’s veterans are 65 or older.
-Approximately 15 percent are military retirees.
+More than 44 percent of Hawaii’s veterans are 65 or older and approximately 15 percent are military retirees.

-Building a Strong Claim for VA Disability Compensation in Hawaii
+Building a Strong Claim for Benefits in Hawaii

-The success of your claim for service-connected compensation hinges on these three things:
+The success of your claim for service-connected compensation depends on these three things:

 - You have a diagnosis of a current disability.

-- You experienced an event, illness, or injury in your military service.
+- You have evidence of an event, illness, or injury during military service.

-- A “nexus” between your current condition and military service.
+- You have a nexus, or link, between your current condition and military service.

 VA Disability Compensation Levels